crytic/building-secure-contracts/program-analysis/echidna/advanced/finding-transactions-with-high-gas-consumption.md

 }
 ```

-Here `expensive` can have a large gas consumption.
+The `expensive` function can have significant gas consumption.

-Currently, Echidna always needs a property to test: here `echidna_test` always returns `true`.
+Currently, Echidna always requires a property to test - in this case, `echidna_test` always returns `true`.
 We can run Echidna to verify this:

 ```